iTwin/itwinjs-core/docs/bis/intro/analysis-models-and-elements.md

 As Analysis Models are used to assist in the design or understanding of physical infrastructure, Analysis Models are often linked to PhysicalModels.

 <!--
 TODO: Finish this section.
-Likely reference [Model Hierarchy](model-hierarchy).
+Likely reference [Information Hierarchy](./information-hierarchy.md).
 -->

 ## Typical Analysis Model Workflows